AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 However this project wasn't using either, but I did spot there was a `platformio.ini` file.
 That means this repo is a [PlatformIO](https://platformio.org/) project: effectively a VS Code extension to compile, debug, test and upload code to various IoT devices.
 It's new to me but looks pretty nice, and I look forward to trying it out more in the future.

-_Setting up VSCode and PlatformIO is straightforward so I'll leave Google to handle that for you._
+_Setting up VSCode and PlatformIO are straightforward so I'll leave Google to handle that for you._

 Finally, you need to configure some private variables as part of the build:
 ```c